About Spacebase DF-9

 If I bought the Amnesia Fortnight 2012 bundle, do I get this game?

 Thank you for supporting Amnesia Fortnight!
-Sadly, no. See the question above: we spent a good while rebuilding the game from the ground up, we’d like to keep adding to and improving it for a while to come, and that’s why we released it on Steam Early Access.
+Sadly, no. See the question above: we spent a good while rebuilding the game from the ground up, and that’s why we released it as a full game on Steam.

-We make more money when you buy it on this website, and there are also multiple bonus tiers to choose from, including the game’s soundtrack, your name in the game, and a signed art print.
+We make more money when you buy it on this website, and there are also multiple bonus tiers to choose from, including the game’s soundtrack, wallpapers, and other Double Fine games.
 For any of these, you’re still getting the game on Steam.

 Is a DRM-free build of this game available?